-OP0201 nasal aerosol is an early-product candidate, and the side effect profile in humans has not been fully established.
+AT-1501 is an early-product candidate, and the side effect profile in humans has not been fully established.
 Currently unknown, drug-related side effects may be identified through ongoing and future clinical trials and, as such, these possible drug-related side effects could affect patient recruitment, the ability of enrolled subjects to complete the trial, or result in potential product liability claims.
-The side effect profile of the dry-powder unit dose product candidate will need to be fully established and the safety profile may differ from the safety profile of OP0201 nasal aerosol.